danintel/sawtooth-faq/installation.rst

 I get ``unmet dependencies`` errors on ``python3-sawtooth-poet-cli`` and other packages with ``sudo apt-get install -y sawtooth`` on Ubuntu Xenial
 --------------------------------------------------------------------------------------------------------------------------------------------------
-The Sawtooth PoET packages are not yet available for Sawtooth nightly (1.2.x) on Ubuntu 18.x LTS (Xenial).
+The Sawtooth PoET packages are not yet available for the unreleased Sawtooth nightly builds on Ubuntu 18.x LTS (Xenial).
 As a workaround do not install the meta-package ``sawtooth``.
 Instead list the Sawtooth packages and install the packages you need.
 For example:

 .. code:: sh